patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/develop.md

 1. Install a package manager to help you install, update, and configure all necessary PatternFly packages.
 We recommend [npm](https://nodejs.org/en/download) or [Yarn](https://yarnpkg.com/en/docs/getting-started).

-1. Configure your environment to get started with our [React](#react) and/or [HTML/CSS](#htmlcss) libraries.
+1. Configure your environment to get started with our [React](#develop-with-react) and/or [HTML/CSS](#develop-with-htmlcss) libraries.

 ## Develop with React

 [PatternFly's React library](https://github.com/patternfly/patternfly-react) contains a collection of components that you can use to build interfaces with consistent markup, styling, and behavior.
-It is composed of a number of React implementations, which are published in the following npm packages:
+It is composed of a number of React packages, which are published in the following npm packages:

 * [@patternfly/react-core](https://www.npmjs.com/package/@patternfly/react-core): Most React core components.
 * [@patternfly/react-charts](https://www.npmjs.com/package/@patternfly/react-charts): PatternFly charting components.